The Devil Wears Prada (film): Production design

-After touring some offices of real fashion magazines, Jess Gonchor gave the Runway offices a clean, white look meant to suggest a makeup compact ("the chaste beiges and whites of impervious authority," Denby called it).
-Miranda's office bears some strong similarities to the real office of Anna Wintour, down to an octagonal mirror on the wall, photographs and a floral arrangement on the desk.
-Gonchor later told Women's Wear Daily that he had based the set on a photo of Wintour's office he found online; the similarity led Wintour to have her office redecorated after the movie's release.
-In 2021, Frankel said Gonchor had actually managed to sneak into Vogues offices to get a look at Wintour's.
+After touring fashion magazine offices, Jess Gonchor gave the Runway offices a clean, white look meant to suggest a makeup compact.
+Miranda's office resembles Wintour's, down to an octagonal mirror, photographs and a floral arrangement on the desk.
+Gonchor told Women's Wear Daily that he had based the set on an online photo of Wintour's office, Wintour had her office redecorated after the movie's release.
+In 2021, Frankel said Gonchor had managed to sneak into Vogues offices to get a look at Wintour's.
 "They got it really, really close", Weisberger said.

-Gonchor even chose separate computer wallpaper to highlight different aspects of Blunt's and Hathaway's character: Paris's Arc de Triomphe on Blunt's suggests her aspirations to accompany Miranda to the shows there, while the floral image on Andy's suggests the natural, unassuming qualities she displays at the outset of her tenure with the magazine.
+Gonchor chose separate computer wallpaper to highlight different aspects of Blunt's and Hathaway's characters: Paris's Arc de Triomphe on Blunt's suggests her aspirations to accompany Miranda to the shows there, while Andy's floral image suggests the natural, unassuming qualities she displays as she begins with the magazine.
 For the photo of Andy with her parents, Hathaway posed with her own mother and David Marshall Grant.
-The Dengel twins recalled being asked every day for three years straight if the Harry Potter advance copies were real; to their great disappointment they were not and in fact were "all gibberish".
-They eventually auctioned them for $586 on eBay, along with various clothing used in the film, to benefit Dress for Success, a charity which provides business clothing to help women transition into the workforce.
+The Dengel twins said they were asked every day for three years if the Harry Potter advance copies were real, but they were "all gibberish".
+They auctioned them for $586 on eBay, along with clothing used in the film, to benefit the Dress for Success charity.